m-t-chang/simple-bus-arrivals-sg/readme.md

-# technologies used
+# Technologies used

--   vanilla JS
+-   vanilla JavaScript
 -   vanilla CSS
--   hosted on VPS

 Project history: this was a way to push my limits of vanilla HTML, JS, and CSS knowledge.